lab64makerspace/intro2PCBdesign/Overview & Details/Powerboard/Powerboard_Activity/README.md

-# Power board Activity: Part 2
+# Powerboard Activity: Part 2

 This is **part 2** of the power board activity.
 You can find instructions for part 1 [here](../../Powerboard/Powerboard_Activity/Part1_Instructions.md).